Dermal Fillers for Cheeks

 Infection is a very rare complication, but always a possibility when the needle goes into the skin.

-Need for further treatment: Often with lips, it will take several syringes of product to get to where the patient wants to be.
+Need for further treatment: Often with cheeks, it will take several syringes of product to get to where the patient wants to be.

 After Cheek Fillers